LCSW vs. Psychologist Careers

 When you complete your master’s in psychology, you can work in a variety of jobs related to mental health and social sciences.
 There are different avenues in education and licensure you must choose between when receiving a master’s in psychology for your future jobs.
 Here are some careers you are qualified for following the completion of your master’s degree in psychology.

-School Counselor or School Psychologist: This requires a specific graduate degree in school counseling or school psychology, but would allow you provide counseling and mental health support to students in a school setting.
+Becoming a school counselor or school psychologist requires a specific graduate degree in school counseling or school psychology, but would allow you provide counseling and mental health support to students in a school setting.
 You also are able to collaboratively work, educate, and advocate for mental health needs with school staff and the students.

 Are the Education Paths for Social Work and Psychology Different?